thisisnitwit/GifRocket/README.md

 <br /><br />

 ### Sticker
 GifRocket reacts on a slash-command.
-For example entering `/sticker test` shows a sticker relating to the word `test`.<br />
+For example entering `!sticker test` shows a sticker relating to the word `test`.<br />
-Try to use `/sticker random` as phrase and receive a random sticker.
+Try to use `!sticker random` as phrase and receive a random sticker.
 <br /><br /><br /><br />

 ## Installation <a name="installation"></a>